firefinancialservices/slate/source/index.md

 `iban` | the IBAN of the account if currency is `EUR`.
 `nsc` | the Sort Code of the account if currency is `GBP`.
 `accountNumber` | the Account Number of the account if currency is `GBP`.
-`accountHolderName` | the name on the external bank account.
+`accountHolderName` | the name on the payee bank account.
 `currency` | a JSON entity with the currency code (`currency.code`) and English name (`currency.description`) of the currency for the account - either `EUR` or `GBP`
-`dateCreated` | the date/time the external account was added.
+`dateCreated` | the date/time the payee account was added.
 Milliseconds since the epoch (1970).
-`status` | the status of the external account.
+`status` | the status of the payee account.
 When the account is first added it is in `PENDING` state until the valided by clicking the link in the email sent to the authorized user's email address. `status.description` is the English text to describe the `status.type`.
 `country` | the country of the account. `country.description` is the English version of the 2-letter code in `country.code`.

-## List all External Bank Accounts
+## List all Payee Bank Accounts

 ```shell
 curl https://api.fire.com/business/v1/fundingsources \